ericxwli/test/Clearing-cache-and-data.md

 To clear all persistent data, just remove the `.gngr` directory.

 Currently, there is no way to clear data from within the app.
+We have an [open issue for it](https://github.com/UprootLabs/gngr/issues/25).